Skip to Content

 Can eating too little fat cause hair loss?

-Yes, eating too little fat can cause hair loss since fats are essential for healthy hair growth and nourishment.
+Yes, eating too little fat can cause hair loss.

 Is hair loss from malnutrition reversible?